Vidu054/AtliQ_Sales_Insight/README.md

 ## Problem Statement

 The sales director of Atliq Hardware is encountering difficulties in monitoring sales in a rapidly expanding market.
 He lacks direct access to track the business's performance, relying instead on monthly updates from regional managers in the north, south, and central regions.
-However, he finds these updates to be incomplete, inadequate, and lacking in detail, especially concerning as sales decline in most regions.
+However, he finds these updates to be incomplete, inadequate, and lacking in detail, especially concerning sales decline in most regions.

 Specific challenges faced by the sales director include:

-Lack of real-time sales tracking, as he only receives monthly data, hampering timely decision-making.
+*  Lack of real-time sales tracking, as he only receives monthly data, hampering timely decision-making.
-Limited insight into sales performance across different regions and product categories.
+*  Limited insight into sales performance across different regions and product categories.
-Difficulty in identifying sales trends, hindering his ability to predict future sales and make informed marketing and pricing decisions.
+*  Difficulty in identifying sales trends, hindering his ability to predict future sales and make informed marketing and pricing decisions.